ARM-software/ebbr/source/chapter3-secureworld.rst

 ======================================

-The resident firmware in M mode or hypervisor running in HS mode must implement and conform to at least SBI [RVSBISPEC]_ v2.0 with at least these extensions:
+The resident firmware in M mode or hypervisor running in HS mode must implement and conform to at least SBI [RVSBISPC]_ v2.0 with at least these extensions:

 * Base Extension
 * HART State Management Extension (HSM)